ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  ``uninstall-amdgpu``

-   This option configures the ROCm Runfile Installer to uninstall a previous AMDGPU driver installation.
+   This option configures the ROCm Runfile Installer to uninstall a previous AMD GPU Driver installation.

-   To uninstall the AMDGPU driver from the system, use the following command line:
+   To uninstall the AMD GPU Driver from the system, use the following command line:

    .. code-block:: shell